varvet/pundit/README.md

 ### Policy Specs

+> [!TIP]
+> An alternative approach to Pundit policy specs is scoping them to a user context as outlined in this [excellent post](https://thunderboltlabs.com/blog/2013/03/27/testing-pundit-policies-with-rspec/) and implemented in the third party [pundit-matchers](https://github.com/punditcommunity/pundit-matchers) gem.

 Pundit includes a mini-DSL for writing expressive tests for your policies in RSpec.
 Require `pundit/rspec` in your `spec_helper.rb`: